 Being wildly popular, the Harry Potter books have been translated into many of the world’s languages, and some collectors enjoy building up a collection of the different translations.
 The different cover designs are reason enough for add at least some foreign language editions to your collection.
 One Harry Potter collector has set himself the goal of acquiring copies of all the translations of the books, and at the time of writing appears to be close to achieving this…

 There are many different points that determine if a book is a true first state or not.
-The Potter Collector website linked above is a great resource, as is Peter harrington's video, although there’s no substitute for professional experience, and anyone who believes they own or are about to purchase a first edition of any of the Harry Potter books should seek professional assistance and advice from an ABAA member.
+The Potter Collector website linked above is a great resource, as is Peter Harrington's video, although there’s no substitute for professional experience, and anyone who believes they own or are about to purchase a first edition of any of the Harry Potter books should seek professional assistance and advice from an ABAA member.
 (Don't for example, confuse a book club edition published by Ted Smart for a first edition published by Bloomsbury!)

 A word of caution regarding websites that claim to list all known points for any book, not just the Harry Potters.
 Book dealers build up a enormous body of knowledge about their chosen specialities.
-Some choose not to share or publish that knowledge; after all, in a business where your expertise is your competitive advantage, why give that advantage away for free?
+Some choose not to share or publish that knowledge -- after all, in a business where your expertise is your competitive advantage, why give that advantage away for free?
 So, while those websites are generally useful places to start to acquire your own knowledge, they are highly unlikely to be the last word on the subject.

 Why not visit a rare book fair and meet some ABAA members who share an interest in Harry Potter or any other area you collect?
-Book dealers are always happy to meet collectors and chat about your areas of interest.
+Book dealers are always happy to meet collectors and talk about your areas of interest.
 Develop a good relationship with some dealers and they may even call you first when a book you're interested comes into their hands.

 Beware fake signatures!